-Aishworya is staffed by the following volunteers who do not take a wage for their work.
-Donations and volunteer fees cover our household expenditure.
-We operate within Nepali child safety and volunteering laws and, for transparency, we arrange regular visits from social workers who ensure the children’s rights are upheld.
+We operate within Nepali child safety and volunteering laws.
+For transparency, we also arrange regular visits from social workers who ensure our children’s rights are upheld.

 Nirmala Ghimire – Director & ‘Aama’